Total Solar Eclipse of 3 November, 1994.

 Our group convoyed from Cochabamba to the 1994 total solar eclipse site on the Altiplano (1 km west of Sevaruyo) in one bus and one van.
 About 70 percent of the route was paved.
 Most unpaved road was between Huari and Sevaruyo.
 The trip takes about 10 to 11 hours if there are no vehicle problems.
 The bus blew a tire, so the trip up took 15 hours.

 LEFT: The road from Cochabamba to Oruru (4) negotiates rugged terrain as it winds its way up to a maximum altitude of 4800 meters.
 Cochabamba is in a wide flat-bottomed valley in the distance, with the visible part being just outside the left border of this picture.
-(Close up of western Cochabamba from this location is below.)
-This photo was taken with a Canon Photura 135 film camera (at 38mm), from near a high bridge (Viaducto Alfonso Subieta) that is pictured below, at the end of the "Images of Bolivia" section.
+(A close up of the northwestern part of greater Cochabamba from this location is below.)
+This photo was taken with a Canon Photura 135 film camera (at 38mm), from near a high bridge (Viaducto Alfonso Subieta) that is pictured below, at the end of the "Images of Bolivia" section of this web page.

 RIGHT: Busy street in Oruro.
 This photo captures a rare moment when pedestrians could be on the street.
 Most traffic was very fast, and some people had to wait up to 10 minutes to cross the street.

 Close up of Cochabamba (taken with a 135mm lens) from the same location on the road to Oruru as the photo above.
 This view is toward the north-northeast.
-Trees in the city make it look darker than surroundng ground.
+Trees and other vegetation in the city make it look darker than the surroundng ground.
 The main part of Cochabamba is farther toward the right than what can be seen from here.
-That area (including the large Cristo statue) is obscured by mountains.
-The area shown here is west and northwest of Cochabamba proper, and includes El Paso on the extreme left, Tiquipaya near the middle, and Colcapirhua toward the right.
+That area (including the large Cristo statue) is obscured by foreground mountains.
+The area shown here is west and northwest of Cochabamba proper, and includes El Paso on the extreme left, Tiquipaya near the middle, and Colcapirhua and beyond toward the right.
+The faint ligher colored diagonal line just right of center (which points toward the one o'clock direction in the photo) is Ave.
+Reducto.
 The lights of the Cochabamba area are visible from this location at night.

 LEFT: Storm over the Altiplano, at 2:17 pm on the afternoon before the eclipse.
 The shadow under the storm has some similarity to the appearance of the lunar umbra 3 to 6 minutes before or after totality at some total solar eclipses.
 This photo was taken from the bus, probably while on the paved road well outside of Oruro.